mohammedfirdouss/mohammedfirdouss/README.md

 # Me
-I work on cloud infrastructure and Kubernetes tooling, and build with Go and Python.
+I work on cloud infrastructure, Kubernetes tooling and build with Go and Python.

 Email me: mohammedfirdous682[at]gmail dot com